 Introduction to Ratios

-Learn what a ratio means, how to divide quantities using ratios.
+Learn what a ratio means and how to simplify, expand, and divide quantities using ratios.
 Let’s get started! 🚀

 Introduction to Ratios - introduction visual